BBC Radio 1: 2020s

 Due to the COVID-19 pandemic, there were temporary changes.

 In March 2020, Radio 1 Breakfast began later at 7 am to 11 am.
 Scott Mills would also present his show from 1 pm-3 pm with Nick Grimshaw starting until 6 pm.
 BBC Radio 1 Dance Anthems now started from 3 pm with 2 hours Classic Anthems and it would end at 7 pm.

 In July 2020, Alice Levine and Cel Spellman announced their resignation from BBC Radio 1.
-In September, Vick Hope was announced to join Katie Thisleton, replacing Spellman.
+In September, Vick Hope was announced to join Katie Thistleton, replacing Spellman.

-In September 2020, a new schedule was announced.

-This meant that The Radio 1 Breakfast Show was extended by 30 minutes until 10:30 am.
-Also, Scott Mills' show was shortened by 30 minutes from 4 to 3:30 pm.
-Toddla T was also announced to be leaving the show after 11 years.
-Annie Mac's evening show moved from 7 pm to 6 pm with Rickie, Melvin and Charlie from 8 pm.
-Jack Saunders would host a new show called Radio 1's Future Artists with Jack Saunders from Monday to Wednesday.

-Friday Schedule was also announced.
-Radio 1 Party Anthems moved from 6 pm to 3 pm and it would be hosted by Dev.
-Also, Annie Mac, Danny Howard, Pete Tong and Essential Mix shows moved 1 hour earlier.
-Dance Anthems on Saturday have been confirmed starting to its original time slot from 4 pm.
+In September 2020, a new schedule was announced, which saw Radio 1 Breakfast air from 7am to 10.30am, followed by Clara Amfo from 10.30am to 12.45pm, Scott Mills from 1pm to 3.30pm and Nick Grimshaw from 3.30pm to 5.45pm.
+Evening slots were also all brought forward by an hour.

 On 26 September 2020, MistaJam left BBC Radio 1 and BBC Radio 1Xtra after 15 years.
 It was announced that Charlie Hedges would take over Dance Anthems from 3 October 2020.

 BBC Radio 1 Dance launched on Friday 9 October.
-The station is broadcast exclusively on BBC Sounds.

 In November 2020 it was confirmed that Dev Griffin, Huw Stephens, and Phil Taggart would all be leaving the station at the end of the year.
 From January 2021, Radio 1 Breakfast was to return to five days per week while Arielle Free would host Early Breakfast (Mon-Thu 0500–0700) and three new presenters were to take turns hosting the early breakfast slot on Fridays.
 Adele Roberts left Early Breakfast after five years, moving to Weekend Breakfast (Sat-Sun 0700–1030).
 Matt Edmondson and Mollie King returned to Weekend Afternoons (Fri-Sun 1300–1600).
 On Sunday evenings, Sian Eleri replaced Phil Taggart as host of the Chillest Show and Gemma Bradley replaced Huw Stephens on BBC Introducing.

-On 9 April 2021, BBC Radio 1 and other BBC radio stations were cut at 12:10 pm for the national anthem following the death of Prince Philip, Duke of Edinburgh, and the stations then carried the BBC Radio News special programme until 4 pm.
+On 9 April 2021, BBC Radio 1 and other BBC radio stations were cut at 12:10pm for the national anthem following the death of Prince Philip, Duke of Edinburgh, and the stations then carried the BBC Radio News special programme until 4pm.
 Radio 1 then played music without vocals and on 10 and 11 April 2021 played downtempo and chilled music.
-The Official Chart was not aired, for the second time since Princess Diana's death.